CCRss/long_term_memory_chat/README.md

 ```
 python main.py
 ```
-You can choose different bot personalities using the /start command.
+Once the chat assistant is running, you can choose different bot personalities using the /start command in your chat interface.
+This command allows you to select from a range of predefined personality profiles for the assistant, enhancing the variability and depth of your interactions.

 # Contributing